 Montessori classes allow students to work at their own pace and abilities so that students who are academically advanced will be given work that challenges them.

 We are proud to have a wonderfully diverse community of teachers, students and families including individuals from nearly every continent.
 The school’s admission and education programs are non-discriminatory.
 The school is an equal opportunity employer and complies with the requirements of the Americans with Disabilities Act with respect to disabilities.

 Foreign language programs

 Spanish is the main second language taught throughout the school.Our native-speaking Spanish teacher visits each classroom weekly to teach Spanish to our students.
-Our French Immersion class, taught by our own native French speaking teacher, is available as part of our Enrichment program and is available to preschool and kindergarten students.

 Additional opportunities for more learning arise as many of our teachers are fluent in other languages and introduce those languages to their students.